sohamw03/Codegemini/README.md

 ## Credits

-The iCoder Blog Project was developed by me and inspired by CodeWithHarry.com
+The Codegemini Blog Project was developed by me and inspired by CodeWithHarry.com